 Almond Milk: Read Your Labels

-Compliant commercially-produced almond milk is easier to find than ever before, however, the majority will still have sugar and few may even still have carrageenan—rendering those off-limits for your Whole30.
-If you can’t find a compliant brand, like New Barn Unsweetened, the alternative is to make your own—but remember, no added sweetener!
+Compatible commercially-produced almond milk is easier to find than ever before, however, the majority will still have sugar and few may even still have carrageenan—rendering those off-limits for your Whole30.
+If you can’t find a compatible brand, like New Barn Unsweetened, the alternative is to make your own—but remember, no added sweetener!

 Tip: Nuts and seeds aren’t your best fat choice, in general, and drinking your food is always less healthy than eating it.
 So when it comes to almond milk, even if you make your own… we’d rather you just eat the almonds once in a while!

 Arrowroot Powder or Tapioca Starch: Yes

 These are fine choices as thickeners and can be especially helpful in sauces and gravies.
 Like almond flour, though, they are not appropriate for use in baked goods.

 Bacon: Read your labels

 While finding compatible bacon is a lot easier these days, it can still be challenging in many parts of the country (and world!).
 There are a few Whole30 Approved partners that carry compatible bacon, including Naked Bacon, Pederson’s Natural Farms, and US Wellness Meats, If you are having trouble, check with your local natural foods store, or (even better) ask a local farmer or butcher shop.